 He went on to win five Premier League titles, and three League Cups, as well as the 2008 Champions League and 2008 FIFA Club World Cup, and earned several individual accolades before quitting the club in 2014, followed by a season with Inter.

-It’s only been three years, but Liverpool’s Ballon d’Or finalist has already touched the sky.
+Virgil van Dijk was expected to be good.
+However, nobody expected him to become the world’s best.
 Van Dijk has helped transform Liverpool entirely into the title winners and favourites they are today.

-Following his £75 million move to Anfield in early 2018, the centre-back has guided the Reds to Champions League glory in 2019 before inspiring them to a first ever Premier League title last term.
+Following his £75 million move to Anfield in early 2018, the centre-back has guided the Reds to Champions League glory in 2019 before inspiring them to a first-ever Premier League title.

 The Reds have made bountiful use of the winter window – Philippe Coutinho, Daniel Sturridge, Maxi Rodriguez, Javier Mascherano, Daniel Agger, but Van Dijk remains the best investment of the lot.

 It may still be too early to call Virgil van Dijk the best January signing of the Premier League era, but Liverpool fans will nonetheless be praying for more of the same from him.
 His legacy and place in this list has the most potential to increase even more as titles rack up.

-Manchester United may have splashed out an initial £47 million to bring Bruno Fernandes to Old Trafford from Sporting Lisbon during the last January window, but nearly a year on and he’s proved to be worth every penny.
+Manchester United may have splashed out an initial £47 million to bring Bruno Fernandes to Old Trafford from Sporting Lisbon during the January window, but a new contract and 50 goals later, he’s proved to be worth every penny.

-Such was the impact that Fernandes had at United in his first half a season at the club, with a stunning eight goals and seven assists in just 14 appearances, it’s fair to say that the Red Devils would not have secured their top-four spot last term without him.
+Such was the impact that Fernandes had at United in his first half a season at the club, with a stunning eight goals and seven assists in just 14 appearances, it’s fair to say that the Red Devils would not have secured their top-four spot under Ole without him.

-After making his debut in February, in a Covid-hit year, the recruit from Sporting Lisbon has been the Premier League Player of 2020 having turned United from an unlikeable rabble into title contenders.
+After making his debut in February, in a Covid-hit year, the recruit from Sporting Lisbon became the Premier League Player of 2020 having turned United from an unlikeable rabble into title contenders.

 6. Nemanja Matic